KelestZ/Latent2im/README.md

 ## Applications

 We also verify the effacacy of our work on medical imaging such as chest X-ray images.
-For instance, use our model, we find latent directions for COVID-19 synpotoms on X-ray images.
+For instance, using our model, we find latent directions for COVID-19 synpotoms on X-ray images.
 ![**Figure: Visual results of COVID-19 editing ** = 100x](figs/covid.png)